-1. You can go to Records page, select some records and click into 'Actions' dropdown's 'Change record owner' option.
+1. You can go to the Records page, select some records and click into the 'Actions' dropdown's 'Change record owner' option.

 Once enabled, you will see the new ‘Added by’ column on the ‘Records’ page.

-Now you can use your portals users names in your CSV or Excel file in order to assign imported records.
+Now you can use your portal user's names in your CSV or Excel file in order to assign imported records.